ahmedfgad/GeneticAlgorithmPython/docs/source/utils.md

 ## `pygad.utils.report` Submodule

 The `pygad.utils.report` module has a class named `Report` that adds the `generate_report()` method to the `pygad.GA` class.
 It builds a PDF report of the GA run, bundling the configuration table, a run summary, the best solution, and every applicable plot.
+The title page shows the PyGAD logo, which ships with the package.
 Requires the optional dependencies `reportlab` and `matplotlib`:

 ```
 pip install pygad[report]